 Turn speed is dictated by the CD, avoiding some players procrastinating on their turns / keeping the gameplay flowing.

-Pro Good humour
+Pro Good components

 Pro Lots of expansions